liangzifei/MRH-Net/README.md

 # MRH_net_submit
 Training a neuro-network from MRI to histology in mouse brain voxel-by-voxel.
-The unique of our work is that all training or testing based on voxel-wise rather than large patch or slice method that used spatial informatoin traditionally, suggesting all information generated using our MRH_net principlly attribute to current voxel-wise MRI protocals.
+The unique of our work is that all training or testing based on voxel-wise rather than large patch or slice method that using spatial informatoin traditionally, suggesting all information generated using our MRH_net principlly attribute to current voxel-wise MRI protocals.

 Using code please refer our work: Inferring Maps of Cellular Structures from MRI Signals using Deep Learning https://www.biorxiv.org/content/10.1101/2020.05.01.072561v1